mcspr/rpnlib/README.md

 * Operators (and variables) are case-sensitive.
 * All operators will throw an error if the number of available elements in the stack is less than the required parameters.
+* All stack elements are stored in heap.
+* All numbers in the stack are repesente `double` (fundamental type).
-* All elements in the stack are repesented as natural (float) numbers.
+* All strings in the stack are repesented as `String` (Arduino class).
+* Some operators may return different results depending on the type of elements.
 * Some operators perform an automatic cast of the elements poped from the stack.
 * A boolean cast will be false if the element is 0, true otherwise.
 * True is represented as 1, whilst false is represented as 0.
+It is possible to directly access boolean value, without the cast.

 ```